 We are where we are most needed.
 We have more than 500 workers in the field saving children's lives in areas of major humanitarian disasters such as Congo, Syria and South Sudan.
 Find out more about our work in the countries where we operate.

 Vietnam is a densely populated country with almost 87 million people.
-Despite the fact that many people still have Vietnam associated with war, it is in fact a country full of enchanting natural beauty.
-However, it suffers from a HIV/AIDS epidemic.
+Despite the fact that many people still associate Vietnam with war, it is in fact a country full of enchanting natural beauty.
+However, it is suffering from a concentrated HIV/AIDS epidemic.